 Copyright © 2019 by Fitch Ratings, Inc., Fitch Ratings, Ltd. and its subsidiaries.
 33 Whitehall Street, NY, NY 10004.
 Telephone: 1-800-753-4824, (212) 908-0500.
 Fax: (212) 480-4435.
 Reproduction or retransmission in whole or in part is prohibited except by permission.
 All rights of the factual information in receives from issuers and underwriters and from other sources.
 Fitch believes to be credible.
 Fitch conducts a reasonable investigation of the factual information relied upon by it in accordance with its ratings methodology, and obtains reasonable verification of that information revied upon by it in accordance with its ratings methodology, and obtains reasonable verification of that information access to the extent such sources are available for a signer security or in a given jurisdiction.
-The manner of Fitch's factual investigation and the scope of the third-party verification it to totains will vary depending on the nature of feldevant public information, access to the management of the issuer and its advisers, the availability and attree of relevant public information, access to the management of the issuer and its advisers, the availability of pre-existing third-party verifications such as audit report per portope procedures letters, appraisals, actuarial reports, engineering reports, legal opinions and other reports provided by third parties, the availability of independent and competent third-party verification such as audit reports, agreed-upon procedures letters, appraisals, actuarial reports, engineering reports, legal opinions and other reports in the particular jurisdiction of the issuer, and a variety of other factors.
-Users of Fitch's ratings and reports should understand that neither an enhanced factual investigation nor any third-party verification can ensure that all of the information in third reports on the information in the provide to Fitch and to the market in offering documents and other reports.
-In issuing its ratings and its reports, Fitch must rely on the work of experts, includin
+The manner of Fitch's factual investigation and the scope of the third-party verification it to totains will vary depending on the nature of feldevant public information, access to the management of the issuer and its advisers, the availability and attree of relevant public information, access to the management of the issuer and its advisers, the availability of pre-existing third-party verifications such as audit report per portope procedures letters, appraisals, actuarial reports, engineering reports, legal opinions and other reports provided by third parties, the availability of independent and competent third-party verification such as audit reports, engineering reports, legal opinions and other reports in the particular jurisdiction of the issuer, and a variety of other factors.
+Users of Fitch's ratings and reports should understand that neither an enhanced factual investigation nor any third-party verification can ensure that all of the information in third reports on the management of the market in instanced factual investigation nor any third-party verification can be accuracy of the information in the provide to Fitch and to the market in offering documents and other reports.
+In insigning its ratings and its re